Signed Call™ Android SDK for P2P Calls

 Enable Push Primer via Signed Call Android SDK

-1. Create a Push Primer configuration using the In-App campaign's Half-Interstitial or Alert template.
+- Create a Push Primer using the Half-Interstitial or Alert template in an In-App campaign as follows:

 //Creates push primer config using Half-Interstitial template